 Though the winds still swirl occasionally, I’m choosing to stand my ground.
 With your prayers blowing over me throughout the rest of the month, I’ll be empowered to keep that new song in my mouth and my feet planted firmly on the Rock.
 I’ll be praying for you too!
 Thank you for loving me!

-Friday blew into existence on a mighty wind.
+Friday blew into existence upon a mighty wind.
 I probably should have stayed home, but my back was telling me I needed to walk.
-I waited for the rain to end, but that wind stood me straight up and I got more exercise than I intended.
+I waited for the rain to end, but that wind stood me straight up providing more exercise than I intended.

-As I got to the end of the farm’s road and turned around, I noticed the horses grazing on the hill just as the mightiest gust of wind threatened to blow us all away.
+As I got to the end of our farm’s road and turned around, I noticed all the horses grazing on the hill when suddenly a mighty gust of wind threatened to blow us all away.
 It startled the horses and they galloped at full speed down the hill to the pond.
-They surrounded the pond because they knew that was the one place in the pasture where they were shielded from the wind.
+The pond was the one place in the pasture where they were shielded from the wind.
 It was instinctive for them.
 I watched them as I continued walking, trying to keep my eyes open in the strong wind.
-As the wind swirled all around, they remained peaceful and as the oldest horse slowly began to drink from the pond, they all drank.
+As it swirled all around, they remained peaceful.
+After the oldest horse began to drink from the pond, they all drank.

 When life’s winds startle you, what do you do?
-Do you brace yourself, stand tall and use your own strength to push back?
+Do you brace yourself, stand tall, and use your own strength to push back?
 Do you crawl into your shell and quiver in fear?
 Maybe you just pretend everything’s okay and try to act like there is no wind.
-I’ve done all of these, but I’ve learned I just get worn out, become more fearful and grow weary of pretending.
+I’ve done all of these, but I’ve learned I just get worn out, become more fearful, and grow weary of pretending.
 Staying connected to God through His word and prayer is the best insurance when heavy winds blow.
-When God’s word becomes so familiar that pieces of it come to mind at just the right time, our soul remains calm.
+When God’s word becomes so familiar that pieces of it come to mind at just the right time, our souls remain calm.
 We can instinctively know from experience that,

 Today, do you need to find shelter or be the shelter?
 Either way, drink from God’s word and find strength.